 Kathy McDonough, Ph.D., Director

-In August we welcomed 6 students into the MD/PhD program.
-They are currently finishing the first year of medical school and looking forward to research rotations during the summer.
+The 6 students welcomed into the MD/PhD program in August 2016 have finished the first year of medical school, research rotations during the summer and are currently beginning their second year of medical school.
 They are: Kaylin Beiter, Nicholas Fried, Hunter Hidalgo, Kristina Larter, Mirandy Li, and Phaethon Philbrook.
 Kristina has recently published work from her MS degree in the Journal of Fish Biology on effects of hypoxia on Gulf Killifish.
-We expect to welcome an additional 6 new MD/PhD students in August.

 Four students will be transitioning into Graduate School – Robert Fuchs, Nazary Nebeluk, Zachary Stielper and Tony Tseng.
 Only one of our MD/PhD students, Alan Tseng, is transitioning to 4th year of medical school while several others will be finishing their PhD and returning to medical school this summer including Stephen Ford and Spencer Robichaux; Stephen and Spencer have both received F30 grants from NIH to support their research and medical training.